alinex/node-monitor/README.md

  ![Downloads](https://nodei.co/npm-dl/alinex-monitor.png?months=9&height=3)
 ](https://www.npmjs.com/package/alinex-monitor)

-Install the package globally using npm:
+Install the package globally using npm on a central server.
+From there all your machines may be checked:

 ``` sh
 sudo npm install -g alinex-monitor --production